 Here are the four main elements of holiday retail store decoration:

 1. Lights.
 When you add strings of lights, you add color, energy, and magic.
-One of the first things I did when I took over a store - and this was during the summer - was to ring the front windows with miniature white lights.
-It caught interest, it set us apart from stores on either side, and it brightened up the windows.
-I can't over-stress this point - the more lights throughout your shop, the better.
+One of the first things I did when I took over a store—and this was during the summer—was to ring the front windows with miniature white lights.
+It caught interest, set us apart from stores on either side and brightened the windows.
+I can't over-stress this point—the more lights throughout your shop, the better.

 2. Colors of the season.
 Whether it is spring pastels or holiday reds and greens, seasonal colors are temporary.
-Yes, for a retailer, decorating does take a bit more work and planning as you can't leave autumn leaves through February.
+For a retailer, decorating takes a bit more work and planning as you can't leave autumn leaves through February.
 Still, it also aligns the shopping experience you offer with seasonal celebrations.

 4. Signage that speaks to the season.
 So many merchants either avoid or forget well-conceived signs.
 But you need them, so during the holidays, over a mountain bike with a helmet, GoPro, and night gear, place a sign that says Dad, Be A Hero To Your Daughter.
 Around the wedding season, put a sign that says Forget The Tea Towels, Give ‘Em An Experience with a complete baking system and five at-home chef lessons, or around Mother’s Day, Make Up For That Broken Window When You Were 8 for any premium product.
 You get the idea.